lbnlp/xscholar-vespa/README.md

 Mount a CFS directory you want to use as a data transfer directory at `/cfs` and leave the sub-path in the volume empty. **Ensure that the "read-only" box is checked.**

 ### db-admin0 configuration
-Set up this node to use the docker image at `vespaengine/vespa`.
+Set up this node to use the docker image at `registry.nersc.gov/m3624/xscholar-vespa:<LATEST TAG>`.
 Under "Show advanced options > Networking", set the container's hostname to `db-admin0`.
 Set the `VESPA_CONFIGSERVERS` environment variable to the hostname of this service you just set, e.g. `db-admin0`.
 Make sure the "entrypoint" and "command" parameters under "Command" are empty.
 This will start both configserver and services on this node.
-Add the NFS volume you created during the db-admin0 configuration under "Volumes" and mount it at two directories:
+Add the NFS volume you created during the db-admin0 configuration under "Volumes" and mount it at three directories:
 * `/opt/vespa/var` to `admin0/vespa/var`
 * `/opt/vespa/logs` to `admin0/vespa/logs`
+* `/nfs` to `data`

+This configuration will attempt to automatically load data from /nfs/feed-file.json on startup.

 ### db-stateless0 configuration
 Set up this node to use the docker image at `vespaengine/vespa`.
 Under "Show advanced options > Networking", set the container's hostname to `db-stateless0`.
 Set the `VESPA_CONFIGSERVERS` environment variable to the hostname of the db-admin service you previously configured, e.g. `db-admin0`.
 Make sure the "entrypoint" parameter under "Command" is empty, but set the "command" parameter as `services`.
 This will start services on this node.
 Add the NFS volume you created during the db-admin0 configuration under "Volumes" and mount it at two directories: